 We recommend replacing tires aged six years or older.
 For your safety, we won’t service tires 10 years or older.

-Don't think that just because you don't drive much you will significantly extend your tire's life.
-Your tires may need to be replaced due to their age, regardless if you've hit your mileage warranty's limit (if it has one).
+Don’t think that just because you don’t drive much you will significantly extend your tires’ life.
+Your tires may need to be replaced due to their age, regardless of if you’ve hit your mileage warranty’s limit (if it has one).

-We recommend replacing your tires at six years of age, even if you only have a few thousand miles clocked on them with plenty of tread depth.
+We recommend replacing your tires at 6 years of age, even if you only have a few thousand miles clocked on them with plenty of tread depth.

 If you’re splitting your time between summer tires and winter tires, you will still want to stick to this rule (even if you’re storing your tires correctly).